 Jump to section

-A week into this new year and we are once again reminded of how much our businesses and personal lives can be buffeted by external forces.
-Many are still processing this new shock.
+The past few weeks and months have once again reminded of how much our businesses and personal lives can be buffeted by external forces.
+Many are still processing the new shocks.
 No one knows what all the implications will be.

 It reminds us of how difficult it is to predict the needs of our employees and leaders.